Midlife Women's Health 2022: A Multidisciplinary Approach to Care

 Upon completion of this activity, participants will be able to:

-- Formulate a strategy to treat migraine at menopause safely and effectively
+- Formulate a strategy to optimize care of cancer survivors after menopause

-- Assess a midlife woman’s risk of type 2 diabetes and guide her in utilizing available treatment options
+- Assess a midlife woman’s risk of skin aging and guide her in utilizing available treatment options

 - Evaluate symptomatic midlife women for menopausal hormone therapy, incorporating an individualized assessment of risks and benefits